-Mercy College sweatshirts, t-shirts and other items are available for purchase through the College Clothing Store, located on the second floor on the Madison Avenue side of the Toledo campus.
+Mercy College sweatshirts, t-shirts, clinical supplies, basic school supplies and other items are available for purchase through the College Clothing Store, located on the second floor on the Madison Avenue side of the Toledo campus.
 Items also can be viewed and purchased online through the Mercy College website.
 Visit mercycollege.edu and click on Mercy Gear on the far right.